Bernd Storck

-Bernd Storck, HOM (born 25 January 1963) is a German professional football manager and former player.
-He is the manager of Belgian club Kortrijk.
-A defender in his player days, he played for VfL Bochum and Borussia Dortmund.
+Bernd Storck, HOM (born 25 January 1963) is a German professional football coach and former player who played as a defender.

 Club career

-Storck made his player debut in the Bundesliga with VfL Bochum.
+Storck made his player debut in the Bundesliga with VfL Bochum as a defender.
 In the summer of 1983, he moved to Borussia Dortmund, where he remained for six years.
 His biggest success as a pro was winning the 1988–89 DFB-Pokal.
 He played in 170 Bundesliga matches and scored eight goals.

 Managerial career

 After ending his playing career, he completed a manager's course and was an assistant coach with Borussia Dortmund, VfB Stuttgart, Hertha BSC, VfL Wolfsburg, and Partizan.

 Almaty

 In the middle of the 2008 season, he was appointed manager of Kazakh side FC Almaty to help the club avoid relegation in 2008.

 Kazakhstan

-At the same time he has also managed Kazakhstan national under-21 team.
+At the same time he also managed Kazakhstan national under-21 team.

 Storck has complained about the state of the Kazakhstan Premier League and the lack of cooperation he encountered from the local clubs' management.

 On 1 March 2010, Storck signed a new one-year contract as coach of Kazakhstan national team.
 Viktor Katkov, vice-president of Football Federation of Kazakhstan, said that "Our young team are progressing with every match, as shown by the games against Croatia and Ukraine at the end of 2010 FIFA World Cup qualifying.
 Bernd's football philosophy is a modern one and we are sure it will promote further improvement."
 Storck added: "I am proud to have the opportunity to continue my work with the Football Federation of Kazakhstan.
 We have made progress and I am keen to continue working with the team.
 It is interesting for me to see young footballers develop, and the whole of Kazakh football is developing right now and its status in Europe improving.
 I hope our work together will bear fruit and that the team can do well for the fans in Euro 2012 qualifying."

 He was sacked on 16 October 2010 after a poor start to UEFA Euro 2012 qualifying, losing to Turkey, Austria and Belgium.
 His final game was a 3–0 defeat against Germany.
 Sayan Khamitzhanov, general secretary of the Football Federation of Kazakhstan said that "We can see the team progressing because young players are gaining important experience.
-However, he had a task to collect at least three points in four matches and that was not done.
+However, he (Storck) had a task to collect at least three points in four matches and that was not done.
 That is why the federation has decided to turn to another coach."